kantselovich/LuxaforPresence/README.md

 ## How to Install Dependencies

 This project uses native macOS frameworks (`AppKit`, `AVFoundation`, `CoreAudio`, `EventKit`) and has no external package dependencies.
 The Swift Package Manager will handle the project setup.

+## License

+LuxaforPresence is available under the [Apache License 2.0](LICENSE.txt), which permits commercial use as long as copyright and attribution notices are preserved.